A fresh fruit tart made with a flaky, buttery crust, filled with vanilla bean pastry cream, and topped with fresh fruit.

 It’s officially SPRING which means it’s all about bright, fresh desserts.
 A fruit tart is the quintessential classic French dessert.
-It is such a crowd pleaser and I have yet to meet anyone who doesn’t love this dessert.
+A fresh fruit tart is such a crowd pleaser and I have yet to meet anyone who doesn’t love this dessert.

 I was recipe testing and fell in love with two tarts, each with different fillings.
 One fruit tart was filled with the vanilla bean custard and the other a lemon cream.
 I will be sharing the lemon cream filling later this week.
 You have to try them both and let me know your favorite one!

 This Fresh Fruit Tart with Vanilla Pastry Cream wouldn’t be complete with an array of beautifully cut fruit.
 It’s fun to think outside of the box and use unique fruits — sliced nice and thin.
-You can use anything from mangoes to peaches to nectarines to blackberries to oranges to green apple to red plums to berries to star fruit to kiwi.
+You can use your favorite fruits such as mangoes, peaches, nectarines, blackberries, raspberries, strawberries, oranges, green apples, red plums, berries, star fruit and kiwi.
 Basically, the sky is the limit!

 - Tart Dough: